 Johannesson and Frederick Lavis, former railroad engineers and veterans of the Hudson and Manhattan Railroad project, began to work on the roadway in 1923.
 It was referred to as the "Diagonal Highway," as it was originally designed to cross diagonally the New Jersey Meadowlands with a "high-level, bridge-causeway complex."
 The following description captures its eventual design: "The two 550-foot-long main spans consist of cantilever steel (Pratt) trusses that support flanking 350-foot-long suspended spans.
 The land sections of the structure consist of 118 cantilever steel deck truss spans ranging from about 175 to 350 feet in length" ("Pulaski Skyway Historic Overview," 3).
 The 135-foot clearance above high tide met the requirement for the passage of warships underneath the bridge.

-According to "1-9 Pulaski Skyway Historic Overview," the construction of the proposed elevated highway had implications for Jersey City's future development thereby needing the approval of its Mayor Frank Hague: "The highway was to cross the high ridge (part of the New Jersey Palisades) before descending to the Holland Tunnel.
+According to "1-9 Pulaski Skyway Historic Overview," the construction of the proposed elevated highway had implications for Jersey City's future development, thereby requiring the approval of its Mayor Frank Hague: "The highway was to cross the high ridge (part of the New Jersey Palisades) before descending to the Holland Tunnel.
 Connections were to be provided with Tonnele Avenue (US 1 and US 9), which was to be the primary route to the then-proposed George Washington Bridge.
 To avoid an open cut through Jersey City – something that the Erie and Pennsylvania railroads had already done to separate the city – the state highway department proposed a subterranean route that lessened the grade over the ridge.
-The highway was located alongside the Erie Cut, and topped by a roadway.
+The highway was located alongside the Erie Cut and topped by a roadway.
 The adopted route, which curved north towards US 1, provided good connections to the local street system" (2).

-Construction of the skyway began in 1930 taking two years to complete.
+Construction of the skyway began in 1930 and took two years to complete.
 There were fifteen fatalities associated with the construction, including a murder resulting from a labor dispute over wages for union workers.
 It allowed Hague to use police force to terminate a labor strike affecting progress on the bridge.

 Count Casimir Pulaski (1745-1779)